viklund/courses/ngsintro/1609/labs/loops-lab.md

 If everything worked correctly you should have botten the number 1 2 3 printed to the screen.
 As you might guess, this way of writing the list of numbers to iterate over will not be usable once you have more than 10 or so numbers you want to loop over.
-Fortunately, the creators of bash (and most other computer languages) saw this probelm coming a mile away and did something about it.
+Fortunately, the creators of bash (and most other computer languages) saw this problem coming a mile away and did something about it.
 To quickly create a list of numbers in bash, you can use something called a sequence expression to create the list for you.

 ```bash